 ANT3142 - Ethnography: Comparative Perspective

-The following ethnographic essays were developed by students of ANT 3142 Fall 2016 course, entitled “Ethnography: Comparative Perspective.”
+The following ethnographic essays were developed by students of ANT 3142 course, entitled “Ethnography: Comparative Perspective.”
 This course explores the often neglected, yet by no means secondary, aspect of the anthropological research process: the act of writing.
 Anthropological imagination—as well as the ways in which anthropology is popularly imagined—centers in a profound way on the trials and tribulations of ethnographic fieldwork.
 Yet, as James Clifford reminded us in the seminal anthology Writing Culture, what anthropologists do, often for even longer periods of time, is write.